milenmk/laravel-rate-limiting/README.md

 - **Built-in Blade components** for error and warning messages
 - **Comprehensive logging** and monitoring capabilities
 - **Flexible configuration** with easy enable/disable controls

+Essentially, this package takes Laravel's basic rate limiting capabilities and extends them with sophisticated features specifically tailored for authentication security, making it much easier to implement robust protection against brute force attacks without having to build all these features yourself.

 ## Architecture